How to Install the LAMP Stack on Windows WSL

 MariaDB [(none)]>

-The P in LAMP stands for PHP.
-PHP is a general-purpose scripting language that glues all the other components of the stack.
+PHP is the scripting language that connects all the other parts of LAMP together.

 sudo apt install php libapache2-mod-php php-common php-mysql php-gmp php-curl php-intl php7.4-mbstring php-xmlrpc php-gd php-xml php-cli php-zip